shivamsn97/Pyxle/docs/routing/layouts-and-slots.md

 # Layouts and Slots

 Layouts work the same way as in Next.js: drop `pages/layout.pyx` (or nested `layout.pyx` files) and export a default component that renders `{ children }`.
-Pyxle also supports optional slots so pages can expose extra mount points.
+Pyxle also supports optional slots so pages can expose extra mount points, perfect for toolbars or modal portals.

 ```pyx
 # pages/layout.pyx